All Episodes

 Let me ask you guys this.

-On your website, there is a picture of the sun with a huge flare coming off of it, and
+On your website, there is a picture of the sun with a huge flare Coming off of it, and that flare is fuming back around to the back of the sun.

-You say on the website that that's because this object is at that point behind the sun
+And you say on the website that that's because this object is at that point behind the sun and that it is drawing the flare back behind the sun.

-You know, unless you can absolutely prove it by seeing it from another angle, we don't know for sure, but NASA does have the Ulysses spacecraft, which is looking at the sun from a different angle, and of course, that data is not available either.
+That's you know, unless you can absolutely prove it by seeing it from another angle, we don't know for sure, but NASA does have the Ulysses spacecraft, which is looking at the sun from a different angle, and of course, that data is not available either.

 Well, here's some input on the situation that I got yesterday.

-Where are the high-res pictures of Hale-Bopp?
+Where are the high-risk pictures of Hale-Bop that must have been taken?

-They have literally millions of them in all wavelengths taken with the Hubble Space Telescope and we know they do, we know the contract numbers.
+They have literally millions of them in all wavelengths taken with the Hubble Space Telescope, and we know they do.

 Why wouldn't they release them?